 |

-Yellow-rumped Warbler Ramsey Island Nov.94
+Yellow-rumped Warbler Ramsey Island November 1994

-1993 seemed to continue turning up goodies right till the end, this was one of four major
+1994 seemed to continue turning up goodies right till the end, this was one of four major

 rarities in November.
 Never a common American Warbler, but a little run of records after this